What we do

 A little bit of history....

-Working on organic farms and with food activist organisations including Slow Food USA instilled in Kate a dedication that ultimately sparked the creation of Real Food Projects, an active community of chefs, growers, foragers, butchers and eaters.
+Working on organic farms and with food activist organisations including Slow Food USA instilled in Kate a dedication that ultimately sparked the creation of Real Food Projects, a community of chefs, growers, foragers, butchers, and eaters.

 Also in collaboration with Sydney Living Museums, in 2013 we delivered a very special series of classes at Vaucluse House teaching Real Food/Old Ways and a wonderful colonial inspired dinner in the forecourt of the Barracks on Macquarie St with Jared Ingersoll (see the photo below!).

-2014 saw the launch of our Pop-Up Cooking School with 20 classes over 20 days in July.
-Linking our community with some of the best artisans, we learnt butchering with Feather and Bone, pastry with Chris The from Black Star Pastry, fermenting and pickling with Holly Davis, knife skills with Jared Ingersoll and much more.
+Early 2013 saw the launch of our Pop-Up Cooking School with 20 classes over 20 days in July.
+Linking our community with some of the best artisans, we learned butchering with Feather and Bone, pastry with Chris The from Black Star Pastry, fermenting and pickling with Holly Davis, knife skills with Jared Ingersoll and much more.
+The classes continued for the next two years.

-In 2016 we will ran a seasonal cooking school hosted at Harvest Cafe and Restaurant in the Byron Bay Hinterland and the Wandering Cooks in Brisbane.
-The classes covered all manner of cooking including: butchering, pickles, sourdough, olive oil & natural wine tastings, butter, fermenting, smoking meats at home, sausages, cheese and more.
+In 2016 we escaped the rat race and moved the Byron Bay Hinterland and ran a seasonal cooking school hosted at Harvest Cafe and Restaurant in Newrybar and the Wandering Cooks in Brisbane.
+The classes covered all manner of cooking including butchering, pickles, sourdough, olive oil & natural wine tastings, butter, fermenting, smoking meats at home, sausages, cheese and more.

 Photo credit: Cath Muscat Styling: Vivien Walsh